 Changes in consumer behavior have also brought on wider adoption of cashless payments.
 Cashless payments make life easier for both customers and merchants because they help save time at checkout.
 With cashless payment methods, customers just have to take out their credit or debit card or even their phone, and don’t have to dig around their wallet for cash.
 Merchants don’t have to worry about counting out change for customers, and going cashless also limits their trips to the bank to deposit cash or to get the coins they might need to provide change.

 Cashless payment acceptance can also protect a micro market’s security.
-When cash is not accepted and a cash register is not present, theft is less likely.
+When cash is not accepted, theft is less likely.